Life table analysis

-Life table analysis belongs to the descriptive methods of survival analysis, as well as Kaplan Meier analysis.
+Life table analysis belongs to the descriptive methods of survival analysis, similarly to the Kaplan Meier analysis.
 The life table analysis method was developed first, but the Kaplan-Meier analysis method has been shown to be superior in many cases.

 Life table analysis allows to quickly obtain a population survival curve and essential statistics such as the median survival time.
 Life table analysis, which main result is the life table (also called actuarial table) works on regular time intervals.
 This is the major difference with the Kaplan Meier analysis, where the time intervals are taken as they are in the data set.